pri-k/docs-mysql/index.html.md

 #### Service Plans

 A single service plan enforces quotas of 100MB of storage per database and 40 concurrent connections per user.
 Users of Operations Manager can configure these plan quotas.
+Changes to quotas will apply to all existing database instances as well as new instances.
+In calculating storage utilization, indexes are included along with raw tabular data.

 The name of the plan is **100mb-dev** by default and is automatically updated if the storage quota is modified.

 Provisioning a service instance from this plan creates a MySQL database on a multi-tenant server, suitable for development workloads.
 Binding applications to the instance creates unique credentials for each application to access the database.